tudorpintea999/0g-docs/docs/developer-hub/building-on-0g/inft/inft-overview.md

 4. **Key Delivery**
    - New encryption key encrypted with receiver's public key
-   - Only intended owner can access metadata key
+   - Only the intended owner can access the metadata key

 5. **Verification & Finalization**
    - Smart contract verifies multiple proofs: